AntennaPod/antennapod.github.io/_i18n/en/documentation/general/other-platforms.md

 <!-- mdpo-enable -->

+Another option: use [Genymotion](https://www.genymotion.com) on your desktop (Windows, macOS, Linux).

+On Linux with Wayland you can try https://waydro.id

+Or with a strong desire - install Android to virtual machine or to your computer with https://blissos.org

 Do you have a recommendation of an open source podcast app for these platforms?
 [Let us know on the forum!](https://forum.antennapod.org)